 Our IFRS Common Control Reported Results represent the results of GasLog Partners as an entity under the common control of GasLog.
-The transfer of three vessels from GasLog to the Partnership in May, July and October 2017, respectively, the transfer of two vessels from GasLog to the Partnership in April and November 2018, respectively, and the transfer of one vessel from GasLog to the Partnership in April 2019 were each accounted for as a reorganization of entities under common control under IFRS.
+The transfer of two vessels from GasLog to the Partnership in April and November 2018, respectively, and the transfer of one vessel from GasLog to the Partnership in April 2019 were each accounted for as a reorganization of entities under common control under IFRS.
 Accordingly, the annual consolidated financial statements and the accompanying discussion under "Results of Operations" include the accounts of the Partnership and its subsidiaries assuming that they are consolidated from the date of their incorporation by GasLog, as they were under the common control of GasLog.